Why we love to Discover Your Strengths

 This activity is about noticing and celebrating your child’s strengths.
 This a wonderful way to boost their self-esteem, resilience, happiness and confidence.

 Discovering and noticing strengths

-If your child is 10 years or older, they can discover their strengths scientifically using the VIA Strengths finder on the All Right? website.
-But, see below for our guide to doing this first.
+If your child is 10 years or older, they can discover their strengths scientifically using the VIA Strengths finder quiz on the All Right? website.
+But, see below for our guide for doing this first.

-If your child is younger than 10, the best way to do this activity is to use the strengths discovery sheet and chat with your child about which top five strengths you see them as having, and why.
+If your child is younger than 10, the best way to do this activity is to use our strengths cards which you can either print or recreate, and chat with your child about which top five strengths you see them as having, and why.

 Believe us - kids love this!
 And sometimes they’ll reverse this and do the same for you!